jasonsbeer/Amiga-HDMI-Through-Hole/README.md

 # Amiga Video Slot to HDMI with Through Hole Components
 This project was inspired by the [Amiga Digital Video](https://github.com/c0pperdragon/Amiga-Digital-Video) project by c0pperdragon.
 This design makes use of the Amiga 2000/3000 video slot.
-I beleive in simplicity.
 This project installs in the Amiga video slot and makes use of easy to solder through hole components, making it friendly to even the novice DIYer.
-All the components are currently available through DigiKey, meaning they are readily available and easy to obtain.
+At the time of writing this, all the components are currently available through DigiKey.
+There are mounting holes to facilitate the 3D printing of a support bracket.
+A bracket could include a mounting position for an HDMI socket and a momentary switch for use with the card.
+If anyone wants to design and share a bracket, that would be very helpful.

 ![Video Card Image](Amiga-Card-Thru-Hole.png)